Introduction: Why Digital Markets?

 2 The report is available at https://ec.europa.eu/competition/publications/reports/kd0419345enn.pdf.

-5 These are listed in our introduction to the first edition of this Guide, and include the e-commerce sector inquiry reports of the European Commission (in 2017) and the French competition agency (in 2012).
+5 These include the e-commerce sector inquiry reports of the European Commission (in 2017) and the French competition agency (in 2012).

 6 The Expert Panel report is available here: www.gov.uk/government/publications/unlocking-digital-competition-report-of-the-digital-competition-expert-panel and the CMA market study is available here: https://www.gov.uk/cma-cases/online-platforms-and-digital-advertising-market-study.